daavllc/Project-Management/README.md

    - Contribution UUID

 ## Installation
 Note: currently there are no releases, so it must be downloaded from source.
-Officially, only windows is supported, but there is no windows-only code.
+Officially, only windows is supported, although there is no windows-only code.

 ## Download from source
  1. `git clone https://github.com/daavofficial/Project-Management.git`
- 2. Install dependancies
-    - `pip install dearpygui`
  3. Open 'Project-Management' folder.
  4. Run [Win-Launch.bat](https://github.com/daavofficial/Project-Management/blob/main/Win-Launch.bat)
+    - This will check your python version and prompt for requirement installation (dearpygui)
- 5. Enjoy (this is optional)
+ 5. Enjoy (required)